MDavisEA/sinbad/tutorials/java/welcome02-obj.md

 1. Define a second station id in your program (`id2`) and use it to fetch data and construct a second `Observation` object.

-2. Add a method to your `Observation` class named `colderThan` that takes a second `Observation` object as a parameter and compares to see if the temperature of the primary (`this`) object is colder than that of the parameter.
+2. Add a method to your `Observation` class named `compareTo` that takes a second `Observation` object as a parameter and compares to see if the temperature of the primary (`this`) object is colder than that of the parameter.

 3. Modify your `main` method to print out the two observations and report which location is colder.